Circular Economy

 Mitigating problems related to scarcity

-Decreasing the exports of currently considered low-valuable materials
+Decreasing exports of 'low-valuable' materials

 such as mixed post-consumer aluminium scrap.

-Increasing the use of end-of-life mix recycled aluminium scrap
+Increasing use of end-of-life mixed aluminium scrap

-in novel aluminium alloys.
+in novel aluminium alloys with high recycled content.

 Reducing the environmental pressure of virgin aluminium and critical raw material extraction